aylwarda/my-fintech-homework-wk1/README.md

 - Frollo should not wait for the Open Banking timeline to roll out, but begin preparing for what may not be obvious: -
   - With consumer consent (their own Frollo consumer app users), start to seek out financial institutions, not part of the first tranche of Open Banking participants (legacy big 5), i.e. smaller or newer entrants into the Fintech space, new neo banks, payments or wealth management startups and incentivise them to use their platform.
 This will expand the disruption that their platform enables, but similarly gain newer forms of data in potentially a younger demographic and unlock differing behaviors from encumbent/ordinary CDR data.
   - Start to build out APIs in anticipation of the onboarding of Telco and Energy into the Open Banking / Open Data landscape.
 Capitalising on these new sources of CDR would open up the potential for Frollo to expand their influence within Big Data and AI.
 Not to mention a whole new source of disruption.
 - Frollo's platform, as powerful and capable as it is, is currently one which is centralised.
 I'd motivate for them to start to think about decentralising.
 This is both an emerging macro trend, but more importantly, is about the rights of the consumers whose data their platform exists to serve.
 They could make use of differing big data and cloud technologies to shard their platform's capabilities.
-Thinking about using Blockchain protocols (Etherium is continually improving, with the introduction of sharding emminent) to enable decentralisation.
+Thinking about using Blockchain protocols (Etherium is continually improving, with the introduction of sharding imminent) to enable decentralisation.
 As Frollo grows, and takes on more data, the temptation will be to keep growing and scale the current platform.
 - Frollos is already expanding into payments (as is evident with their latest partnership with EML).
 They could expand upon their soon-to-be new foray into the blockchain's capabilities and capitalise on the openness that it provides, in line with what consumers will continue to want.